cpc/edge-offloading-app/README.md

 | C++                           | 17                      | android/app/build.gradle > cppFlags '-std=c++\<version\>'              |

-## Installation
+## Installation and Requirements

+The smartphone application can be found in the `android/` directory.
+Open and install it with Android Studio.
+You should be able to run the semantic segmentation locally.
+For remote inference, you need to build the server separately (see below) and add its IP address into the application.

+The project requires installation of libraries inside the `external` directory.
+The Tracy profiler in `external/tracy` is not required unless you plan to profile the application.

 ### pocl

-This project depends on a custom fork of https://github.com/pocl/pocl, included in the `external/pocl` directory.
-To build the server, use the attached `build/run_pocl_remote.sh` scripts (make sure to modify the paths as necessary).
+This project depends on a custom fork of an OpeCL implementation [pocl](https://github.com/pocl/pocl), included in the `external/pocl` directory.
+To build the server, use the attached `build_pocl_remote.sh` script (make sure to modify the paths as necessary).
+To run the server, use `run_pocl_remote.sh` (again adapting paths as necessary).
+When the server is running, it is possible to offload computation to it by adding its IP address to the smartphone application.

 ### Check that phone exposes the OpenCL library
 Some phones provide a OpenCL library that can be used in C. This library needs to be whitelisted by the vendor.
 This can be checked like so: